 I was far from being a relational pro in my previous relationships.
 But now I believe everyone can recover and have a healthy, intimate relationship.

-Who among us doesn’t want to feel loved? — Stan Tatkin
+Who among us doesn’t want to feel loved?
+Finally to be able to be ourselves just as we are, to feel cherished, cared for, and protected… — Stan Tatkin

 Counseling for couples helps with problems resulting from: